-LEKATO Guitar Wireless System
+LEKATO Guitar Wireless System – Cable free on the cheap?

 I love a bargain, and the website “AliExpress” has so many bargains!
 You can find almost anything on the website!
 Well, I have spent a few days looking over a few of their guitar gadgets and gear and ordered a few things.
 So we thought we would put together a few blogs and reviews on the (hopefully amazing) stuff that I have ordered.
 Starting with the Lekato Wireless Guitar System